-To evaluate the various channels through which the decision to secede might affect per capita GDP trajectories in newly formed states, we refine the methodology put forward by Campos et al. (2014) and regress the semi-parametric independence dividend estimates on several potential determinants.
-Doing so, we limit our attention to the first 40 years following a declaration of independence and consider the potential channels most commonly cited in the theoretical literature, see section 1: the presence of (dis)economies of scale, as proxied by state size (in square kilometers), the extent of surface area loss and trade openness; the impact of persistent conflict, as captured by the per capita number of battle deaths; the relevance of ongoing processes of democratization, incarnated in an index of democracy; and the effect of macroeconomic uncertainty, as reflected in a variable indicating episodes of debt and/or banking crises.
-In addition, although the corresponding estimates are not reported for the sake of brevity, all estimation models control for human capital differences in terms of educational attainment and life expectancy as well as for the transition costs captured by a dummy variable for all successor states to the Soviet Union, Yugoslavia and Czechoslovakia.
+To evaluate the various channels through which the decision to secede might affect growth potential, we refine the methodology put forward by Campos et al. (2014) and regress the semi-parametric independence dividend estimates on several potential determinants.
+Doing so, we limit our attention to the first 30 years following secession and consider the potential channels most commonly cited in the theoretical literature, see section 1: the presence of (dis)economies of scale, as proxied by population size and trade openness; the impact of military conflict, as captured by the per capita number of battle deaths; the relevance of ongoing processes of democratization, incarnated in an index of democracy; and the effect of macroeconomic uncertainty, as reflected in a financial crisis dummy indicating known episodes of debt and/or banking crises.